The Immigrant's Guide to Australia 1853 |

 1. Fifteen feet frontage to either side of a river or main creek.

-2. Twenty feet of the bed of a tributary to a river or main creek, extending across its whole breadth.
+2. Twenty feet of the bed of a tributary to a river or main creek, extending across

 3. Sixty feet of the bed of a ravine or watercourse.